 Brazen head

 Here it is: the oldest pub in Dublin.
 The Brazen Head dates back to 1198.
 Yes, 800 years!
-That’s about six years after the third crusade and 300 BEFORE Columbus discovered America – which is something to think about as you sip your pint.
+That’s about six years after the Third Crusade and 300 years before Columbus discovered America, which is something to think about as you sip your pint.

 Today, the Brazen Head is famous for live Irish music sessions every night and an award-winning restaurant.
 Having been around so long, all of Dublin’s most famous residents have been here at some point.
 Add yourself to that list.